Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: Background

 \begin{defn} Fix a subset $Z \subset \NN^d$.
 The \emph{factorization graph} of $Z$ is the graph $\nabla_Z$ whose vertices are the elements of $Z$ in which two tuples $z, z' \in Z$ are connected by an edge if $z_i > 0$ and $z_i' > 0$ for some $i$.
 If $S$ is a finitely generated semigroup and $n \in S$, then we write $\nabla_n = \nabla_Z$ for $Z = \mathsf Z_S(n)$. \end{defn}

-\begin{thm} A presentation $\rho$ of a finitely generated semigroup $S = \<n_0, \ldots, n_k\>$ is minimal if and only if for every $n \in S$, (i) the number of connected components in the graph $\nabla_n$ is one more than the number of relations in $\rho$ containing factorizations of $n$, and (ii) adding an edge to $\nabla_n$ corresponding to each such relations in $\rho$ yields a connected graph. \end{thm}
+\begin{thm} Fix a finitely generated cancellative semigroup $S = \<n_0, \ldots, n_k\>$.
+A~set $\rho \subset \ker \varphi_S$ is a presentation of $S$ if and only if for every $n \in S$, a connected graph is obtained from $\nabla_n$ by adding an edge for each pair of factorizations of $n$ in $\rho$.
+Furthermore, a presentation $\rho$ is minimal if and only if for every $n \in S$, the number of connected components in $\nabla_n$ is one more than the number of relations in $\rho$ containing factorizations of $n$. \end{thm}

 A \emph{rational polyhedron} $P \subset \RR^d$ is the set of solutions to a finite list of linear inequalities with rational coefficients, that is,

 for some rational matrix $A$ and vector $b$.
 If none of the inequalities can be omitted without altering $P$, we call this list the \emph{$H$-description} or \emph{facet description} of $P$ (such a list of inequalities is unique up to reordering and scaling by positive constants).
 The~inequalities appearing in the H-description of $P$ are called \emph{facet inequalities} of~$P$.